-Approval of the proposed revised Policy is anticipated to result in reduced rent revenue to the County in cases where market rate units are being converted to affordable units, due to lower rents collected from tenants in affordable units and the potential need for the County to provide rent credits or other subsidies to the lessees to compensate them for the loss in value associated with providing the affordable units on site.
+Approval of the proposed revised Policy is anticipated to result in reduced rent revenue to the County in cases where market rate units are being converted to affordable units, due to lower rents collected from tenants in affordable units and the potential need for the County to provide rent credits or other subsidies to the lessees to make the leases economically feasible.
 On the other hand, for new projects that convert non-residential to residential uses or develop residential units on land that is currently under-utilized, there would be a net increase in rent revenue from the new units created.
 The proposed Policy will not itself directly result in any new development; all proposed projects involving affordable housing will be subject to individual approval and fiscal impact analysis by the County.